 - Three letters of recommendation from professionals in a position to evaluate your potential for graduate study.
 Ideally, these letters should come from faculty members (or instructors) who can address your qualifications for academic course work at the graduate level and also your skills as a writer, teacher and scholar.
 (If you have taken rhetoric, composition or professional writing courses, it is most helpful to have letters from your instructors in those courses.)

 - A single PDF compiling the following items in the order listed below.
-Save this PDF with your last name and upload it to GAMS in any materials category.
+Save this PDF with your last name and upload it to Slate in any materials category.